Patients with dental phobias visit the dentist less, as the anxiety associated with even a basic teeth cleaning can be crippling.

 While speaking with patients about their fears and outfitting your practice with the latest treatment options are major steps you can take as a dentist, patients may need to seek support outside of the dental office.
 You can direct your patients to dental fear clinics where dentists and psychologists work together to create specialized plans for patients with phobias, specialists who can teach relaxation techniques that patients can learn in order to assist in moments of anxiety and doctors who may recommend medication (typically as a last resort).

 Overall, it is in the patient’s best interest to overcome or at least minimize their fears around visiting the dentists.
 They need to be able to adhere to routine dental appointments for their overall health and quality of life.
-With such high stakes, it is certainly worth the time invested to communicate to both current and potential patients.
+With such high stakes, it is certainly worth the time invested to communicate with both current and potential patients.
 Understand their concerns and you equipped to address their needs.

 Start Using Laser Dentistry to Decrease Patient Anxiety